paulchyz/OCI_Streaming_Pipeline/README.md

 In this section, you will set up the following items in your Autonomous Data Warehouse (ADW) instance:
 - <b>JSON Collection</b>: This object will store data points from a data stream in JSON format.
 - <b>Table</b>: This object will represent the JSON keys of the data points in the data stream as fields (column headers), and their respective values as records (row entries).
-- <b>Stored Procedure</b>: This object will contain the logic used to insert the new entries of stream data sourced from the JSON Collection.
+- <b>Stored Procedure</b>: This object will contain the logic used to query the JSON collection for new stream data and insert the new data into the Table.
 - <b>Scheduler</b>: This object will execute the Stored Procedure on a minutely basis.
+(The frequency of the execution is customizable)

 1. In your main OCI Console, navigate to the hamburger menu at the top left of the webpage, and type `adw` into the search field.
 Click the listing that appears on the page that contains the words `Autonomous Data Warehouse`.
 2. Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.